Consumer Unit Replacement Cost

 If one of the circuit breakers tips, it is a simple task to flip the switch back up.
 If it trips again, unplug everything from the circuit.
 You can then plug the items in one at a time to see if the problem was with one of the electrical devices you were using.
 If your unit trips with nothing plugged in, then it could be an indication that it is time for a consumer unit replacement.

 You might want to move your consumer unit if it is in a position that causes problems.
-For instance, it is taking up space you want to use, or it is inaccessible, then you may want to move it.
-Sometimes people need to move their consumer units when they are having extensions done.
+For instance, if it is taking up space you want to use or it is inaccessible, then you may want to move it.
+Sometimes, people need to move their consumer units when they have extensions done.

 A bigger move, however, can be very costly.
 For instance, if you need to move your consumer unit from the garage into the house, it would cost on average £2,000.